junxit/us-congress-code/title-16/chapter-1/sec-410uu.md

 ### References in Text

 Proclamation No. 1653, 42 Stat.
-2298 and section 701 of Public Law 96–607, referred to in text, appear in a table under the heading “National Monuments Established Under Presidential Proclamation”, set out as a note under section 431 of this title.
+2298 and section 701 of Public Law 96–607, referred to in text, appear in a table under the heading “National Monuments Established Under Presidential Proclamation”, set out as a note under section 320301 of Title 54, National Park Service and Related Programs.